Sema4AI/gallery/actions/microsoft-sharepoint/README.md

 ## Authorization

+This package uses OAuth for user authenticaion.
+In Sema4.ai Studio you can either use the Sema4.ai provided public OAuth app credentials, or create your own client.
+In Control Room, you are expected to create the private client regardless.

+### Creating a Microsoft Entra Enterprise app for authentication

 In order to use the action package you need to go into https://portal.azure.com and register new Azure Entra ID (formerly Azure AD) application.
 Follow the detailed instructions [here](https://sema4.ai/docs/actions/auth/microsoft).

 Scopes in use: